Guest Article by Sarah Petruno, Shamana

 And anyone that’s ever been through this process, knows that one of the key and most integral parts of executing an experiment, is having a lab partner or a colleague, that you can bounce your ideas off of, someone who you can troubleshoot with.

-After all, no one can ever visit your personal lab or experiment, unless the Scientist themselves (you) has requested their expertise.
+No one can ever visit your personal lab or experiment, unless the Scientist themselves (you) has requested their expertise.

 While private consultation and discussion is one highly helpful area of focus, there’s still more to the rest of the Spiritual Scientific Method.